AnOrdinaryUsername/show-waifu/README.md

     -V, --version         Prints version information

 OPTIONS:
-    -k, --key <key>              Set your Danbooru API key for authentication -t, --tags <tags>            Search for an image based on Danbooru tags.
+    -k, --key <key>              Pass your Danbooru API key for authentication.
+NOTE: This doesn't set a persistent environmental variable and instead only works for one session
+    -t, --tags <tags>            Search for an image based on Danbooru tags.
 Pass as a string separated by spaces or commas.
 Look at Danbooru's cheatsheet for a full list of search options
-    -u, --username <username>    Set your Danbooru username for authentication
+    -u, --username <username>    Pass your Danbooru username for authentication.
+NOTE: This doesn't set a persistent environmental variable and instead only works for one session
 ```

 #### safe (subcommand)